Banks push European shares to 2-week closing low

 Banks bore the brunt of the sell-off.

-The uncertain outlook prompted a downgrade of Societe Generale (SOGN.PA) and BNP Paribas (BNPP.PA) by Bank of America Merrill Lynch.
+The uncertain outlook prompted a downgrade of Societe Generale and BNP Paribas by Bank of America Merrill Lynch.

 Credit Suisse cut European banks to "underweight" and said the direct earnings impact of the European Central Bank's late-December splurge of cheap, long-term cash for the banks appeared to be over-estimated.

-Societe Generale, BNP Paribas and Credit Agricole (CAGR.PA) dropped 6.5 to 7.1 percent.
+Societe Generale, BNP Paribas and Credit Agricole dropped 6.5 to 7.1 percent.

 The index saw a correction after failing to break the resistance level, but found support at around 2,393 - the Nov-Jan trendline and the 50-percent retracement.